 The element of interpretation comes from what counts as incidental business.
 Accountants are generally seen as Tier III MRBs, but if an accountant specializes in cannabis businesses and targets those establishments for clients, they could be a Tier II MRB.
 As a result, their banking and payments could also be subject to the same concerns outlined above.

-In the past, there were challenges for Tier I MRBs who wanted to get bank accounts or merchant accounts.
+In the past, MRBs had challenges getting a bank account or cannabis merchant processing account.
 Hypur has helped to change that, working with a network of financial institutions so that MRBs nationwide can get sustainable and reliable banking.

-A similar issue was access to reliable payments, whether with cannabis consumers or B2B transactions within the industry.
+A similar issue was access to secure payments for dispensaries, whether with cannabis consumers or B2B transactions within the industry.
 Hypur helps on both fronts.
 The Hypur payment platform for merchants is used to allow customers to purchase product quickly and easily using a bank account transfer.
-Hypur also streamlines accounts receivable, facilitating secure, sustainable B2B transfers for MRBs.
+Hypur also streamlines accounts receivable, facilitating secure ACH payments for B2B cannabis transactions.

 Instead of needing to use cash or shady payment methods and workaround schemes, MRBs can use the same safe, reliable, and consistent payment method regardless of their MRB tier.